ngagesdk/n-gine/README.md

 [Tiled](https://www.mapeditor.org) which is used by this engine as the main tool.
 A detailed list of all valid properties follows.

+For now, the demo map can be used as a reference.

 ## Licence and Credits

 - Packed file loader by [Daniel